deplatt/GrinNet/Written Reports/Sprint 1/s1-journal.md

 #### Shareholder 1: Becca, Regular User

 We had Becca test our prototyope at 4:30 PM, Sunday Februrary 23.
-She was a naive user, and we chose her because [REASON].
+She was a naive user, and we chose her because she is not a Computer Science student and had no prior knowledge of our application / final project.
+She was also available at the most convenient times for our team (out of 2-3 other options for naive stakeholders).

 For this test, Anthony played the computer, Shibam was the facilitor, and Deven and Pranav were note-takers.
 This test activated user stories that relate to posting, searching, and viewing posts.